Dreamed 1984/1/17 by Chris Wayan

 The Enemy himself steps into the garage.
-Face-off at last.
-Smashes the candles and crystals with casual pleasure.
+Showdown!
+He smashes the candles and crystals with casual pleasure.
 I get mad, say "Even if you must stop the hatching of the 50,000 psychics, you don't have to KILL them all like this.
-Even if they're just saved as museum pieces, they'd have a chance of hatching some day if the situation changes."
-He looks at me paternally for a moment--I can see my father looking out through his eyes, thinking "Naive!"
+Even if they're just stored as museum pieces, they'd have a chance of hatching some day if the situation changes."
+He looks at me paternally for a moment--I can see my father looking out through his eyes, thinking "Naïve!"
 And goes back to smashing the nest.

 My teacher and I face facts--we're defeated here.
 Rush out of the house, out to the picket fence.
 Before we run through the gate, a big crow hops up on the fence and eyes us.
 I stop in shock, recognizing the gleam in the bird's black eye.
 "Raederle?"
 My girlfriend!
 I knew she was the enemy leader's daughter, but does she side with him politically now?
 If SHE sees his program as right, could I be wrong?
 She doesn't answer, and hops off.